-1.4: Expanding
+1.3: Expanding

 To trigger this property a movement is required whereby the amount of moving body surface gradually is increased.
-Associate the property with growth, explosion, enlargement.
-The property can be triggered from a standstill.

-The x-vector is mapped on our <Klung> robot, an automated Indonesian anklung with brass chimes.
-Pitch selection is mapped on property strength whereas volume is correlated to the value of the property.
-The y-vector similarly is mapped on <Simba>, a cymbal playing robot.
-The z-vector is mapped on <Springer>, a somewhat hybrid robot combining shakers, very large springs mounted on resonators as well as a big motor driven siren.
-The selection of the elements playing in this robot is mapped on the duration of the property in the Z-vector.
+The property is associated with growth, explosion, enlargement and can be triggered from a standstill.
+The x-vector is mapped to our <Klung> robot, an automated Indonesian anklung with brass chimes.
+Pitch selection is mapped to property strength whereas volume is correlated to the value of the property.
+The y-vector similarly is mapped to <Simba>, a cymbal playing robot.
+The z-vector is mapped on <Springer>, a somewhat hybrid robot combining shakers, very large springs mounted on resonators as well as a big motor-driven siren.
+The selection of the elements playing in this robot is mapped to the duration of the property in the z-vector.
 When all three vectors are set, the lights on the <Simba> robot will come up.

-1.5: Shrinking
+1.4: Shrinking

 Being the other side of the dipole to the previous property, the gestural associations can also be formulated as imploding, diminishing, getting smaller.
 Clearly the property presupposes movement to start from.

-The mapping is as follows: x-vector on $\langle Xy \rangle$ , a quarter tone xylophone robot; y-vector on $\langle Tubi \rangle$ , a quarter tone robot made with thick aluminium tubes; z-vector on $\langle Vibi \rangle$ , an automated vibraphone.
-For all three vectors, property strength is mapped on the pitch and property value on the sound level.
+The mapping is as follows: x-vector to $\langle Xy \rangle$, a quarter tone xylophone robot; y-vector to $\langle Tubi \rangle$, a quarter-tone robot made with thick aluminium tubes; z-vector to $\langle Vibi \rangle$, an automated vibraphone.
+For all three vectors, property strength is mapped to the pitch and property value on the sound level.
 When the property is triggered in all three vectors the lights on $\langle Xy \rangle$ will flash.

-1.6: Steady
+1.5: Steady

-In order to trigger this property it is required that the amount of body surface in movement remains constant within the time frame of measurement.
-The mapping for this property is on our quarter tone organ robot $\langle Qt \rangle$ .
+In order to trigger this property it is required that the amount of body surface in motion remain constant within the time frame of measurement.
+The mapping for this property is on our quarter-tone organ robot $\langle Qt \rangle$.
 When the property is set in all three vectors, the blue lights on the robot will come on.
 In this mapping the amount of body surface remaining constant determines the pitches of the notes.
 The attack velocity of the notes is controlled - in a rather subtle way - by the property strength.